craftingcity/The-Known-World/Prenotes Sep 10 25.md

 10
 5

 He will try to escape before really trying to button down and kill the party, he wants to get out of here and maybe make his way to [[Kailkeep]], where he could either base for a while or simply 'do a run' before setting up somewhere else.

+Kailkeep isn't so far and we'd be sighted by [[Dampguard]] (and other Baronies in the area), the Thieves, and the [[Golden Claws]].

 ### What happened?